lemnis/caniemail/_features/html-summary_element.md

-    "3": "HTML basic details/summary test with a heading in the summary: Not applicable because IE doesn't support these elements, so semantics are not conveyed and all content is shown.", "4": "HTML basic details/summary test with a heading in the summary: NA because IE doesn't support these elements, so semantics are not conveyed and all content is shown.", "5": "HTML basic details/summary test with a heading in the summary: NA because Narrator doesn't support these elements, so semantics are not conveyed and all content is shown.", "6": "HTML basic details/summary test with a heading in the summary: Narrator doesn't support these elements, so semantics are not conveyed and all content is shown."
+    "3": "HTML basic details/summary test with a heading in the summary: Not applicable because IE doesn't support these elements, so semantics are not conveyed and all content is shown.", "4": "HTML basic details/summary test with a heading in the summary: NA because IE doesn't support these elements, so semantics are not conveyed and all content is shown.", "5": "HTML basic details/summary test with a heading in the summary: NA because Narrator doesn't support these elements, so semantics are not conveyed and all content is shown.", "6": "HTML basic details/summary test with a heading in the summary: Narrator doesn't support these elements, so semantics are not conveyed and all content is shown.", "7": "Didn't convey when the expanded state is changed", "8": "Didn't provide shortcuts to jump to this role", "9": "Didn't convey its name",
+    "10": "Didn't convey its role"
   },
   "stats": {
     "dragon_win": {